ErikPlachta/cs-regex-reference-guide/README.md

 ### **7. Back-references**

-... are used to sycronize pattern-group result paramters within a regex expression based on the pattern group you specify.
+… are used to synchronize pattern-group result parameters within a regex expression based on the pattern group you specify.

 | Syntax  | Description  |   Example   |
 |---------|--------------|-------------|